Kern Delince: Early life

-Coup attempt and flight to America
+Coup attempt and flight to the United States

 Francois Duvalier became President of Haiti in 1957 and thereafter consolidated power, becoming the country's brutal dictator.
 He survived a 1958 coup attempt.
 In April 1963, Delince, then an army lieutenant colonel, joined other military plotters in a second coup attempt.
 The other officers included Col. Lionel Honorat, Second Lieutenant Roland Magloire, and former officer Fritz LaMothe.
 The coup failed, resulting in death sentences for the officers.
 Delince and the other conspirators fled under cover of night with their families to seek asylum at the Brazilian Embassy in Port-au-Prince.

 After several weeks, the government granted safe passage out of the country to the officers’ wives and one child, but denied passage to the officers.
 After nearly 20 months of international pressure, the government yielded, allowing the officers to leave for Brazil.
 On November 30, 1964, the officers arrived in Rio de Janeiro under Brazilian government guard.
 The Brazilian authorities detained Delince and the others on Ilha das Flores, an island near Rio de Janeiro.

 Shortly thereafter, Delince made an early morning escape from the island by convincing a fisherman to take him ashore.
 He hid briefly in Rio before finding safe passage out of Brazil through a series of intermediaries.
 On January 27, 1965, Delince boarded a Pan American flight to John F. Kennedy International Airport in New York, where he rejoined his wife and son Patrick.
 Delince's other children stayed in Haiti with relatives until they could leave the country years later.
 Delince lived in New York City until the early 1990s, retired to Plantation, Florida, then returned to New York in 2013 for the remainder of his life.